 Now it’s time to paint the leaves.
 Miss 4 helped me to paint the leaves in Autumn colours and then decided to paint her hands too!

 You can either paint one side at a time and let it dry or paint both sides and prop the leaf up against something so that both sides can dry at the same time.
 I propped them up against the sides of the wooden tray we were working with.
 Another trick is to lay a wooden skewer underneath so the paint doesn’t get stuck to the paper.

 Once the paint had dried I took the optional step of painting the leaves with a water-based sealer that is generally used for decoupage.
 It gave it a clear, glossy coat on top of the paint.

 After the sealer has dried, the only step left is to hang the leaves on a stick, and then hang the stick on the wall.

 So pretty.
 Do your kids like to make things with air dried clay?

 You might also like:

-Use nature items to create your own DIY nature construction kit
+- Use nature items to create your own nature construction kit